conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 - ⚙️ Deployed in [Github Actions via `conda-forge/admin-migrations`](https://github.com/conda-forge/admin-migrations)
 - 🤖 Uses [`@conda-forge-curator`](https://github.com/apps/conda-forge-curator)
-- 🔒 Has access to Github API, Anaconda.org (conda-forge and cf-staging), Circle, Travis, Azure, Drone
+- 🔒 Has access to Github API, Anaconda.org (conda-forge and cf-staging), Circle, Travis, Azure

 This repository hosts workflows that are running 24/7.
 Its job is to procure an automation loop where some maintenance tasks are added.